 It is very important that we know who will be collecting children from school at the end of the day.
 It is school policy that we do not release children from school unless there is an adult there to collect them and we have been informed who this will be prior to collection time.
 You can inform school by phoning the office or by speaking to a member of staff in the morning.

-Praise Postcards: These are presented to children that have been positive role models or who have stood out in a positive way.
-The postcards are presented during our whole school weekly assembly and then posted to the child's home in order for parents and carers to share in their child’s success.
+Praise Certificates: These are presented to children that have been positive role models or who have stood out in a positive way.
+The certificates are presented fortnightly in their classes and reported on the school newsletter.

 Parents have a legal duty to send their children to school at which they are registered.

 Only keep your child away from school if absolutely necessary and provide appropriate evidence (Eg. appointment cards or hospital letters) to support any absence.
 We recognise that there may be occasions on which it will be difficult to obtain written evidence, for example when your child has sickness or diarrhoea and therefore must be absent from school for a full 48 hours from the last bout.
 Please make sure you inform the school every time your child is absent by phone or email.

 It is vitally important that you do not send your child to school if they are exhibiting any symptoms of coronavirus

 It is parents/carer’s responsibility to ensure that all holidays are taken during school holiday periods.
 The school is unable to authorise any holiday taken during term time.

 If a child is absent and no contact can be made with parents/carers.
 This is a safeguarding issue and a letter will be hand delivered to their home address.
 If no contact is made following this, the EWO and/or the